Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Fixed some regressions and bugs.
     * The :class:`.HtmlText` widget now emits the ``<<Modified>>`` event when the user types in it.

+    Version 4.21:

+    * Fixed a bug where ``<style>`` and ``<script>`` elements were left out of the output from :meth:`.HtmlFrame.save_page`.
+The output of this method is now the document's original HTML and is unaffected by JavaScript or DOM changes.
+    * Fixed a bug where adding :class:`.HtmlLabel` widgets causes the app to open in the wrong part of the screen.
+    * :attr:`.HtmlFrame.current_url` no longer returns the working directory when loading plain HTML code.

 -------------------